sonikatanwani/GenerateHomePageNew/README.md

              This image will be use to generate floater html.

+It has following features upgraded as compared to previous version(GenerateHPTemplateV1 repository):

+	1. It logs a message when it checks that the images are not cut in a way that any foundation classes can be applied and generates template using default styles.

 Below is the sample example.
 I have generated homepage for 111515 using this task.